HECBioSim/Longbow/Longbow/README.txt

 		pmemd.py -conf hosts.conf -job job.conf -log log -i md1.in -c prot.crd -p prot.top -o md1.out -debug

-	One could also use the generic ProxyApp and specify the program flag in the job config file which would make the submit look like:
+	One could also use the generic Longbow and specify the program flag in the job config file which would make the submit look like:

 		proxy.py -conf hosts.conf -job job.conf -log log -i md1.in -c prot.crd -p prot.top -o md1.out -debug